Home » Easy » Repurposed Pallet Coffee Cup Rack

 For the boards on the front of the project, I drilled pilot holes and used the original nails.

 I made a stencil in my Silhouette program.
 You can see that I used the “STENCIL” font at a size of about 230.
 The stencil was about 34” long.
-I cut the first 2 lines, then moved them off the template and cut the last line and the coffee cups.
+I cut the first two lines, then moved them off the template, and cut the last line and the coffee cups.

-NOTE: I add a box around all of my text to make it have straight edges, making it easier to apply evenly on the boards.
+NOTE: I add a box around all of my text to ensure it has straight edges, making it easier to apply evenly on the boards.

 I cut this stencil out of contact paper with my blade on #2 and the thickness setting on 4.